StreetEatss/working_prototype/README.md

 - **Email:** `owner@streeteats.test`
 - **Password:** `owner1234`

-This account has access to manage hours for Lynn's and Taco's Don Memo food trucks.
+This account has access to manage hours for Lyn's and Tacos Don Memo food trucks.

 ## Project Structure